websu-io/websu/README.md

       it easier to consume Lighthouse for both standard users and web developers with an HTTP API and a Web UI.

-## Environment variables that are expected
-- `GCS_BUCKET`: the Google Cloud Storage bucket used for storing lighthouse json results.
-This is optional.
-- `GOOGLE_APPLICATION_CREDENTIALS`: the path to the service account that will we used for writing to Google Cloud Storage.
-Only needed when `GCS_BUCKET` is set.
-- `MONGO_URI`: the URI to used to connect to MongoDB.
-Default is `mongodb://localhost:27017`.

 ## Developer instructions